Prashansa0108/Cargill_Demo/README.md

 For deployment part we can use CodeCommit, I didn't get much time to implement that part.
 We can push our code to CodeCommit and write a CFT to create CodePipeline, once created, we can do release change.
 (Build tool will also be required to make the application work)

+We can create another terraform to create IAM_Role, CodeDeploy in order to create CI/CD pipeline.